 If you are artistically inclined, or have access to an actual artist, nothing beats a hand painted ceiling for unique and personal style.

 The quintessential painted ceiling design is, of course, sky.
-Nothing gives a room an airy feel faster than a ceiling that overlooks the sky.
-This beautifully painted sky with clouds has the whimsical addition of stenciled silhouettes of birds in flight.
+Nothing gives a room an airy feel faster than a ceiling that gives the impression of the sky.
+This beautiful conferred ceiling is painted a sky blue with beams in white giving the impression of a pergola overhead.

 Textured Metal